MaxMerg/RPG/README.md

 # RPG
-Rock paper scissors game so you can play by yourself
+Rock paper scissors game so you can play by yourself--also has a manual score counter for fun